OmarRaafat20/TDD_Testing/README.md

 What this project contain:
-    Folder for The Drivers an it has the Chrome Driver Package for the Features Files and it has one feature : AmazonLogin.Feature Package for the Page Objects and it has one class:  AmazonLoginPage Package for the Step Definitions and it has on class: AmazonLoginPageSteps TestRunner Class to run the Features
+    Folder for The Drivers an it has the Chrome Driver Package for the Features Files and it has one feature : AmazonLogin.Feature Package for the Page Objects to write the Logic and code implementation and it has one class: Amazon LoginPage Package for the Step Definitions, defining the Feature file and call all the Method in each Scenario Function, and it has on class:      AmazonLoginPageSteps
+    TestRunner Class to run the Features
     POM.xml file to manage the MAVEN Dependencies